House of Commons photo

 Mr. Speaker, we Manitobans, who are often laughed at because of our very fine weather, do so much appreciate when it snows in Victoria.

 Regarding the long-form census, this has truly become a red herring.
-Most statistics is not mandatory.
+Most statistics are not mandatory.
 When voters are sampled, it is not mandatory for them to reply.
 When I was a fisheries biologist and took the fish out of the net, I did not have to ask them.
 We did it.

 The point is that with proper sampling design, a proper sample size, and a proper project design, we can get equally good, if not better, information.